lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 sudo tljh-config reload hub
 ```

 Lastly, you need to add students to the database.
-Personally, I do that programatically using the command line interface of t
+Personally, I do that programatically using the command line interface of the *nbgrader* package but you can also do this manually in the Formgrader.

 ## Troubleshooting
+See the short troubleshooting guide when encountering issues.

 **A student cannot login even though it's their first time logging in!**

 The first time a student logs in, it sets their password.
 If this doesn't work, check whether you added the student to the "whitelist".
 Using an admin account, go to "Control panel", "Admin", and check if the student (e.g., "nim_01") is included in the list of Users.
 If not, click "Add user" and add the user (e.g., "nim_01", **not** "jupyter-nim_01").